raajon/react-virtual-sky/README.md

 ## Development

 ```
-yarn install
+npm install
-yarn run storybook
+npm run storybook
 ```

 ### Scripts

-1.  `yarn run lint` : Lint all js files
+1.  `npm run lint` : Lint all js files
-2.  `yarn run lintfix` : fix linting errors of all js files
+2.  `npm run lintfix` : fix linting errors of all js files
-3.  `yarn run semantic-release` : make a release.
+3.  `npm run semantic-release` : make a release.
 Leave it for CI to do.
-4.  `yarn run storybook`: Start developing by using storybook
+4.  `npm run storybook`: Start developing by using storybook
-5.  `yarn run test` : Run tests. tests file should be written as `*.test.js` and using ES2015
+5.  `npm run test` : Run tests. tests file should be written as `*.test.js` and using ES2015
-6.  `yarn run test:watch` : Watch tests while writing
+6.  `npm run test:watch` : Watch tests while writing
-7.  `yarn run test:cover` : Show coverage report of your tests
+7.  `npm run test:cover` : Show coverage report of your tests
-8.  `yarn run test:report` : Report test coverage to codecov.io.
+8.  `npm run test:report` : Report test coverage to codecov.io.
 Leave this for CI
-9.  `yarn run build`: transpile all ES6 component files into ES5(commonjs) and put it in `dist` directory
+9.  `npm run build`: transpile all ES6 component files into ES5(commonjs) and put it in `dist` directory
-10. `yarn run docs`: create static build of storybook in `docs` directory that can be used for github pages
+10. `npm run docs`: create static build of storybook in `docs` directory that can be used for github pages

 Learn how to write stories [here](https://storybook.js.org/basics/writing-stories/)